joinpursuit/AC_4_Web/units/deepdive/lessons/es6_part1/es6_part1.md

 * source: [Method definitions by Mozilla Contributors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Method_definitions)

-ES6 introduces a shorter syntax for method definitions when createing objects.
+ES6 introduces a **shorter syntax** for method definitions when creating objects.
 It is a shorthand for a function assigned to the method's name.

 Given the following code in ES5: